Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

-# Computational tool experimental validation in reduced scale
+# Experimental validation of the computational tool

 ## Overview
 This repository contains the experimental validation details for the computational tool proposed in associated research paper.
 The validation experiments were conducted using a scaled-down multi-grounded system, as described below.